allenmcasey/symbolic-fuzzer/README.md

 `Windows:`
   * `python src\run.py -i examples\check_triangle.py`
   * For help, or to see optional args: `python src\run.py -h`

-### Assumptions:
+### Assumptions We Make:

-  * We assume that the function is not recursive and at most calls two self-contained methods
+  * Functions in input file are not recursive, and all functions called from other functions are self-contained
+  * All functions are of return type `void` (they do not return a value)
-  * We assume that all variables are annotated with the type information, and only container used in the programs are lists with the maximum size 10
+  * All variables are annotated with the type information, and the only containers used in the programs will be of type List with the maximum size 10

-### Tool Description & Requirements:
+  * Lists cannot be passed as arguments to functions, they can only be initialized inside of a function body

+### Requirements of the Tool:

   * Generate and print the path constraints in the program.
   * Each constraint should be traceable to the part of code that created the constraint.